drkibitz/openfl-napesamples/README.md

 ## Build

 This project combines all samples into one application.
-Build with `openfl test` for any target, and change samples at runtime with keyboard controls.
+Build with `openfl test` for any target, and change samples at runtime with keyboard/screen controls.

 ## Controls
 - Change samples with the arrow keys
 - Reset current sample with the "r" key
 - Use the mouse to interact with objects in most samples
-- *TODO: Mobile screen controls (Just tap to change for now, object interaction still works)*
+- For mobile, corresponding screen controls are used

 ## Issues